On $L^p$-semigroup to Stokes equation with dynamic slip boundary condition in the half-space: Notation and main results

 -- with a slight abuse of notation, we identify the Sobolev function $\bu$ with the couple $(\bu,\operatorname{tr} \bu)$.
 It is easy to verify that $A$ is densely defined, and the closedness follows from the resolvent estimate \eqref{est:Res}; see also \eqref{est:Res-w1} below.
-By a standard result from semigroup theory (see e.g. \cite[Corollary 3.7.14]{ABBN01}), the conclusion follows. \end{proof}
+By a standard result (see e.g. \cite[Corollary 3.7.14]{ABBN01}), the existence of semigroup follows.